 If patients have questions regarding their eligibility for the IFHP itself, they should contact the CIC Call Center at 1-888-242‑2100.
-You can also refer them to the IFHP Information Sheet for Beneficiaries for more information about their IFHP coverage.

 Note: When there is a cost difference between what is covered by the IFHP and what the pharmacy has billed, the pharmacy CANNOT charge the patient for the difference.